eraofchaos/eraofchaos.github.io/units/Goblin.md

  **Unit Soul:** [ Goblin](/Items/unt_26/)

  **Unit description:** War Storm: Deals damage to 3 nearby enemy units.

+ **Unit second description :** Counter strike frequently.
+Deals high melee damage.
+The lower its health, the higher its attack is.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.